damiencriado/laravel-model-transformer/README.md

 # Complex transformer

-The default method of your controller is named `model`, but you can add other methods:
+The default method of your transformer is named `model`, but you can add other methods:

 ```php
 class UserTransformer extends \ItsDamien\Transformer\AbstractTransformer